Pratikdomadiya/DBT_Cloud_projects/README.md

 Feel free to modify and use the projects for your own purposes.

 Enjoy data modeling with DBT Cloud!
-If you have any questions or need further assistance, please reach out to the repository owner.
+If you have any questions or need further assistance, please reach out to me.